π‘ Tip: Rule of thumb β use -> through a pointer and . on an object. That covers 90% of cases.

 Try It Yourself β Structs

-Store three students in an array of structs and compute the average score.
+Store three students in an array of structs and calculate the average score.